php-fig/fig-standards/proposed/psr-cache.md

 This helps implementations store any data type in the cache system then allows each implementation do deal with the mentioned shortcomings.

-The setter method is present so that insures interoperability across various libraries and to provide a common method of setting the value of the returned object.
+The setter method is present so that ensures interoperability across various libraries and to provide a common method of setting the value of the returned object.

-Due to the resons behind usage of cache item, the usage of such object outside of retrieving of information from the cache system.
+The ```CacheItem``` SHOULD NOT be used be used ouside of the scope described by this document but this doesn't mean implementations can't use it for more specific implementations such as a full OO implementation with other methods attached.

 ### 4.2 CacheInterface